Casus belli: World War II

+In Manchukuo, the Empire of Japan staged the Marco Polo Bridge incident in 1937 as a casus belli to initiate the Second Sino-Japanese War, often considered to be the start of the Pacific Theatre of the Second World War.

 In his autobiography Mein Kampf, Adolf Hitler had in the 1920s advocated a policy of Lebensraum ("living space") for the German people, which in practical terms meant German territorial expansion into Eastern Europe.

-In August 1939, to implement the first phase of this policy, Germany's Nazi government under Hitler's leadership staged the Gleiwitz incident, which was used as a casus belli for the invasion of Poland the following September.
-Nazi forces used concentration camp prisoners posing as Poles on 31 August 1939, to attack the German radio station Sender Gleiwitz in Gleiwitz, Upper Silesia, Germany (since 1945: Gliwice, Poland) on the eve of World War II.
-Poland's allies, the UK and France, subsequently declared war on Germany in accordance with their alliance.
-The United States would declare war on Japan after the attack on Pearl Harbor on December 7th, 1941.
+In August 1939, to implement the first phase of this policy, Nazi Germany's government under Hitler's leadership staged the Gleiwitz incident, which was used as a casus belli for the invasion of Poland the following September.
+Nazi forces used concentration camp prisoners posing as Poles on 31 August 1939, to attack the German radio station Sender Gleiwitz in Gleiwitz, Upper Silesia, Germany (now Gliwice, Poland) on the eve of World War II.
+Poland's allies, the United Kingdom and France, subsequently declared war on Germany in accordance with their alliance.
+The United States would declare war on Japan after the attack on Pearl Harbor on December 7, 1941.

 In 1941, acting once again in accordance with the policy of Lebensraum, Nazi Germany invaded the Soviet Union, using the casus belli of preemptive war to justify the act of aggression.

 Vietnam War

-Many historians have suggested that the Second Gulf of Tonkin Incident was a manufactured pretext for the Vietnam War.
+Many historians have suggested that the Second Gulf of Tonkin incident was a manufactured pretext for the Vietnam War.
 North Vietnamese Naval officials have publicly stated that during the second incident the USS Maddox was never fired on by North Vietnamese naval forces.
-In the documentary film "The Fog of War", then-US Defense Secretary Robert McNamara concedes the attack during the second incident did not happen, though he says that he and President Johnson believed it did so at the time.
+In the documentary film The Fog of War, then-US Defense Secretary Robert McNamara concedes the attack during the second incident did not happen, though he says that he and President Johnson believed it did so at the time.

-The first Gulf of Tonkin Incident (the 2nd of August) should not be confused with the second Gulf of Tonkin Incident (4 August).
-The North Vietnamese claimed that on August 2, US destroyer USS Maddox was hit by one torpedo and that one of the American aircraft had been shot down in North Vietnamese territorial waters.
+The first Gulf of Tonkin Incident (2 August) should not be confused with the second Gulf of Tonkin Incident (4 August).
+The North Vietnamese claimed that on 2 August, US destroyer USS Maddox was hit by one torpedo and that one of the American aircraft had been shot down in North Vietnamese territorial waters.
 The PAVN Museum in Hanoi displays "Part of a torpedo boat ... which successfully chased away the USS Maddox August 2nd, 1964".

 The casus belli for the Vietnam War was the second incident.
-On August 4, USS Maddox was launched to the North Vietnamese coast to "show the flag" after the first incident.
+On 4 August, USS Maddox was launched to the North Vietnamese coast to "show the flag" after the first incident.
 The US authorities claimed that two Vietnamese boats tried to attack USS Maddox and were sunk.
 The government of North Vietnam denied the second incident completely.
-Deniability played favorably into the propaganda efforts of North Vietnam throughout the war, and for some years to follow.